The minimal Morse components of translations on flag manifolds are normally hyperbolic: Normal hyperbolicity

-We describe briefly the structure of the article.
-In order to shorten the exposition, we refer to Section 2 of \cite{pss} for some standard results and notations about Morse decompositions and semi-simple Lie theory (see also \cite{c, knapp}).
-In Section 2, we prove our main result by constructing a $K$-invariant metric on the flag manifold in a suitable manner, where $K$ is a maximal compact subgroup of $G$.
-This construction is related to reductive homogenous spaces of $K$, but, as a model for the tangent space, instead of a subspace of the Lie algebra of $K$, we use a subspace of the Lie algebra of $G$ which is more appropriate to study of the $G$-action.
-In Section 3, we give applications to linearization, linear flows with periodic coefficients, and we present some examples.
+This construction of an invariant metric is related to reductive homogenous spaces of $K$ (see \cite{helgason}) but as a model for the tangent space, instead of a subspace of the Lie algebra of $K$ as usual, here we use a subspace of the Lie algebra of $G$: this will be more appropriate to the study of $G$-action in what follows.